JPEACH34/spring-boot-todo-list/README.md

 /help will list all commands needed to operate this tool.

 ## Dependecy Injection
-Dependency Injection is demonstrated in the FilesClient, which switches between .txt and .dat file formats for saving and reading using setter-based injection.
+Dependency Injection is demonstrated in the FilesClient, which switches between .txt and .dat file formats for saving and reading using setter-based dependency injection.
 You can switch between these formats by typing into the shell:
 ```
 change txt
 change dat